 Pack your bags, we’re getting out of town.
-To help you make the most of SNAs direct flights, we’ve scouted our favorite fall getaways – and where to stay, eat, drink, shop, and dine while you’re there.
-From sunny and hip Austin, TX (a sub three hour direct flight) to delightful Yountville, CA (our go-to destination in Napa Valley), here are our 48-hour itineraries for easy destinations from Newport Beach.
+To help you make the most of SNA’s direct flights, we’ve scouted our favorite fall getaways—and where to stay, eat, drink, shop, and dine while you’re there.
+From sunny and hip Austin, Texas (a sub-three-hour direct flight), to delightful Yountville, California (our go-to destination in Napa Valley), here are our 48-hour itineraries for easy destinations from Newport Beach.

 Photography courtesy of Commodore Perry Estate.